aai-institute/nnbench/docs/tutorials/prefect.md

 As you can see, the nnbench is easily integrated with workflow orchestrators by simply registering the execution of a benchmark runner as a task in the orchestrator.

-For more functionality of Prefect, check out their docs.
+For more functionality of Prefect, you can check out their [documentation](https://docs.prefect.io).